13742X/snard/README.md

 In the near future, Garlip will integrate AI tools to help determine whether a submission is likely to be copyrightable, streamlining and validating the process.

+Snard will be opening to whdigo.com and other productivity tools in the near future.

 # 💰 Tokenomics

 ## Total Supply & Distribution